MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apps-deep-link-specific-location.md

 ### Create a link that opens only on a device that has the Power BI mobile app installed

 The link format described in this section links to a specific location within the Power BI mobile apps on all the mobile platforms: iOS, Android devices, and Windows 10.
-This link format opens the location directly, without any of the redirection involved in the method described in the previous section.
-This format can only be opened on mobile devices that have the Power BI mobile app installed.
+This link format opens the location directly, without any of the redirection involved in the method described in the previous section. **This format can only be opened on mobile devices that have the Power BI mobile app installed**.

 Links of this format can point directly to dashboards, tiles, and reports.
 The destination of the deep link determines its format.
 Follow these steps to create deep links to different locations.